VolodymyrKolisnichenko/iphone/README.md

 Interactive elements and animations for a smooth user experience.
 Responsive design to ensure compatibility with different screen sizes.
 Technologies Used
-HTML: Markup language for creating the structure and content of the web application.
+HTML: Markup language for creating the structure and content of the web application.<br>
-CSS: Stylesheets for defining the visual appearance and layout of the application.
+CSS: Stylesheets for defining the visual appearance and layout of the application.<br>
-JavaScript: Programming language used for adding interactivity and dynamic features.
+JavaScript: Programming language used for adding interactivity and dynamic features.<br>
-React: JavaScript library for building user interfaces, used to create and manage components.
+React: JavaScript library for building user interfaces, used to create and manage components.<br>
 WebGI: WebGI is a library for working with 3D graphics in web applications.
 It provides powerful tools and features for creating and manipulating 3D graphics.
-The project utilizes the WebGI library for certain components or visual effects.
+The project utilizes the WebGI library for certain components or visual effects.<br>
 Other dependencies and packages: The project utilizes various libraries and dependencies to enhance functionality and provide additional features.
 Refer to the project's package.json file for a complete list.

 <h2>Usage</h2>